 A-Yan: That’s hard to say, there are too many possibilities, like 10 years ago there was no way of knowing there would be so many You Tubers or that online shopping would be so big.
 I think the most important is for them to understand their potential and value.
 Knowing this they’ll be able to achieve their dreams and be successful.

 Field Trips for Homeschoolers

-In addition to learning at home, parents will take their kids to other places to learn.
-Not only do they go to Science and other museums they go and take tours of other businesses and places.
+In addition to learning at home, parents will take their kid’s other places to learn.
+Not only do they go to science and other museums they go and take tours of other businesses and places.

 Po Tim takes care of her four kids by herself until her husband returns from work.
 While dad helps take care of the younger kids, mom doesn’t get a break yet.
 She holds another class for her eldest daughter.